New patient information

 - Take all of your prescription medications as prescribed.

-- Bring a list of all of your
+- Bring a list of all of your medications and dosages.

 - Bring glasses, hearing aids, any medications you may need and snacks if you wish.

 Caregivers, family members and/or friends are encouraged to accompany the patient during the neuropsychology appointment, but do not need to remain with the patient for the entire evaluation.

 We encourage you to review our brochure Neuropsychological Assessment: A guide for patients and their families .
 Please contact us if you would like a copy mailed to you.